HoverBaum/blog/source/_drafts/Log-to-Elasticsearch-using-curl.md

 NOW=$(($(date +'%s * 1000 + %-N / 1000000'))) && curl -X POST https://jsonplaceholder.typicode.com/posts -H "Content-Type: application/json" -d '{"timestamp": "'"${NOW}"'"}'
 ```

-Let me unpack that for you: first we assign the timestamp to an environment varialbe called *NOW* the we tell our shell to execute another command without loosing context through `&&` here we make our POST request.
+Let me unpack that for you: first we assign the timestamp to an environment variable called *NOW* the we tell our shell to execute another command without loosing context through `&&` here we make our POST request.
 You would usually expect to now see `${NOW}` wherever you want to insert the environment variables value.
 But to get our shell to properly escape here we need to wrap our value into wrapped single quotes.

 A word on Operation System compatibility and escaping JSON values.
 Windows does not support single quotes `'` in the command so you will have to instead use something like: `"{\"title\": \"My awesome title\"}"`. you can also use that Syntax on Macs and Linux machines but I found the single quote approach nicer to read, even though it imposes the escaping for environment variables.
 Up to you.

-TODO this needs some more explaining on what is happening, also with `$()` Syntax.
+TODO: this needs some more explaining on what is happening, also with `$()` Syntax.

 ## Elasticsearch APIs